 Attachment and Inner Child Work

 You know your parents were loving and well-intentioned, yet something still feels unsettled.
 You may wonder why closeness feels hard, or why love feels complicated.
-Early attachment experiences can leave lasting impressions—beliefs about being seen, heard, or allowed to feel.
+Early attachment experiences can leave lasting impressions, beliefs about being seen, heard, or allowed to feel.
+Family-of-origin work explores how early roles, emotional neglect, or inconsistency continue to shape adult relationships and self-esteem.
 Through attachment-based and inner child therapy, we explore these early patterns to help you understand yourself more clearly and move toward deeper connection.

 Learn more